Chart Color Schemes

 In terms of cultural diversity, Cambridge Park records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Cambridge Park's cultural diversity aligns with the broader regional average, with 82.9% of residents born in Australia, 88.9% being citizens, and 88.8% speaking English only at home.
-Christianity is the dominant religion in Cambridge Park, comprising 56.2%, slightly lower than Greater Sydney's 57.9%.
+Cambridge Park's population is approximately in line with the broader area's average regarding cultural diversity, with 82.9% born in Australia, 88.9% being citizens, and 88.8% speaking English only at home.
+Christianity is the predominant religion in Cambridge Park, comprising 56.2%, compared to 57.9% across Greater Sydney.
 The top three ancestry groups are Australian (29.3%), English (26.3%), and Other (7.3%).

 Frequently Asked Questions - Diversity